toxazol/machineLearning/README.md

 A popular approach to similarity-based classification is to treat the given dissimilarities as distances in some Euclidean space.

-> **Nearest neighbor classifiers** take training sample, object *u* that needs to be classified and optionally some parameters for weight funcion as input and outputs label (class) predicted for *u*.
+> **Nearest neighbor classifiers** take training sample, object *u* that needs to be classified and optionally some parameters for weight funcion as input and output label (class) predicted for *u*.
 Algorithm sorts trainig sample by distance (similarity) to classified object in ascending order (so objects from trainig set with less *i* are closer to *u*).
 Object label is found as an argument that maximizes the sum of weight functions:

 ![nn](https://github.com/toxazol/machineLearning/blob/master/img/Screenshot%20from%202017-12-16%2015-30-24.png)

-As calculations are delayed until *u* is known nearest neighbor classifier refers to *lazy learning* methods.
+As calculations are delayed until *u* is known nearest neighbor classifier is considered a *lazy learning* method.
 Varying the weight function different similarity-based classifiers can be obtained.

-Some of them will be considered here:
+Some of them are observed in this research:

  1. k nearest neighbor algorithm
 	 - k weighted nearest neighbor algorithm